-Manage virtual machine network interfaces for on-premises disaster recovery to Azure
+Manage VM network interfaces for on-premises disaster recovery to Azure

 A virtual machine (VM) in Azure must have at least one network interface attached to it.
 It can have as many network interfaces attached to it as the VM size supports.